inngest/inngest/pages/docs/_docs/3-functions/85-expressions.md

       "after": [
         {
           "step": "step-1",
-// @log: This edge expression indicates that step-2 should only run if the the output of the previous step (step-1) contains the data body.email which matches 'hello@example.com'.
+// @log: This step expression indicates that step-2 should only run if the the output of the previous step (step-1) contains the data body.email which matches 'hello@example.com'.
 If the step doesn't respond with this data, step-2 will not run.
           "if": "steps['step-1'].body.email == 'hello@example.com'"
         }
       ]